Safety & IT Security

 How important is safety in the workplace?

-From a human perspective, offering a safe place to work shows employees you care about their wellbeing.
+From a human perspective, offering a safe place to work shows employees you care about their well-being.
 Workers who feel protected and valued are more likely to remain on their job rather than look for work elsewhere.
-They tend to be happy, productive and committed to their company’s growth and success.
+They tend to be happy, productive and committed to their company's growth and success.

 From a business standpoint, your bottom line is at risk when you don't invest in protective measures.
 According to OSHA, companies that have safety programs and health management systems can reduce their injury and illness costs by 20% to 40%.
 Protecting company data reduces the financial risks of cyber attacks, including losses in revenue, client trust, company assets and corporate reputation.